symmetrics/mrg_config_german/README-EN.txt

 Description
 ----------------------------------------------------

-This module configures an empty shop for the German market.
-It is strongly recommendet NOT to install this module on the existing shop because it will almost completely rewrite the configuration and taxes.
+This module configures an empty, new shop for the German market.
+It is strongly recommendet NOT to install this module on the existing shop because it will almost completely rewrite the configuration and taxes settings.

 Symmetrics_ConfigGerman makes the first configuration of an fresh installed shop more comfortable.
 It